BLXRSCRIPTER/DEV14/README.md

---[[
-    DEV14 HUB
+DEV14 HUB BY DEV14

-    Supported Games:
+    SUPPORTED GAMES:
-    -Killstreak MODDED
+    -Killstreak MODDED (Fixed)
-    -Combat inititaion
+    -Combat Initiation

-    DO NOT SKID, ILL KIDNAP YOUR FAMLIY.
-]]
+DONT SKID IT, I WILL STEAL YOUR LIVER.